-Shipping A Car To Estonia
+Shipping a Car To Or From Estonia.

 Typical Shipping Prices – How Much Does It Cost?

 - Standard vehicle shipping costs to Estonia from the United States range from $2,500 to $5,300.

 - The most cost-effective way to ship a car to the area is using a shipping container (containerized shipping) and have it shipped from a port on the East Coast.

 Many people who move to Estonia from the US elect to bring a vehicle into the country as well.
 This is because cars are notoriously expensive to purchase locally in many EU countries.
 With frequent departures from the States to Estonia’s busy ports, shipping with a reliable company like A-1 Auto Transport is an ideal solution to get your vehicle into the country speedily and without issue.
 Note, though, that importation of any car into the EU comes with a set of requirements.

 Located on the Baltic coastline in the northern section of continental Europe, Estonia boasts ports at major cities including Tallinn, Muuga, and Paldiski, Of these, the harbor at Tallinn is a popular import destination and the best-connected to US ports, with many shipping lines servicing this route.